DawnVespero/TheBlackSunLodge/Songs/Red Birds Will Fly Out of the East and Destroy Paris in a Night.md

 > “*This is 90% Thighpaulsandra’s, made to order from a brief from me.
 The title refers to a prophecy by Nostradamus that this will happen (in July this year - I reckon about the 18th).
 Is it literal or symbolic?
 I’m certainly not going there this Month.
 Red Bird…soviet planes…flamingos?
 It is a SH101 and modular synth called a Fenix, mostly.
 With overdubs of vocals by Balance.*”

 ## Lyrics

+> *[Instrumental]*

+Although there are clearly vocals by John Balance on this song, they are so heavily chopped up as to be nearly indecipherable.
+For an attempt at transcribing these vocals, see Phil Barrington‘s *‚The Golden Age of Bloodsports‘*

 ## Versions